Nanomedicine Technology is Here

 The Scale of Nanotechnology

 First you need to get your head around the scale of nanotechnology.
-Consider that a human hair is 80,000 nanometres wide, a bacterium is 1,000nm long, and the novel coronavirus is, on average, 80nm wide.
-The smallest gold nanoshells, which are a staple in present-day nanomedicine, are just 1nm wide.
+Consider that human hair is around 100,000 nanometres wide, cells are around 10,000nm, bacteria are around 1,000nm, and viruses are around 100nm.
+Nanomedicine typically operates in the range of 1-100nm.
+For instance, gold nanoshells, a staple in present-day nanomedicine, are just 1nm wide.

 Nanotechnology products are built atom by atom to have specific physical properties that speed up our phones, protect us from sunburn, and deliver drugs across the blood-brain barrier.
 That's just what we do now.